idugalic/digital-restaurant/README.md

   - A courier view of an order (managing the delivery of orders)
 - [Restaurant component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-restaurant)
   - Managing restaurant menus and other information including location and opening hours
-  - A restaurant view of an order  (managing the preparation of orders at a restaurant)
+  - A restaurant view of an order  (managing the preparation of orders at a restaurant kitchen)
 - [Customer component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer)
   - Managing information about customers/consumers
-  - A customer view of an order (managing the orders-customer invariants)
+  - A customer view of an order (managing the order-customer invariants, e.g order limits)
 - [Order component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-order)
   - Order taking and fulfillment management
 - [Accounting component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-accounting)